-1. When the Idle screen displays, press the Menu soft key. then select My Stuff → Tools → Calendar.
+1. When the Idle screen displays, press the Menu soft key, then select My Stuff $\rightarrow$ Tools $\rightarrow$ Calendar.

 The calendar displays with today's date highlighted.
-If an alarm or alarms are set, the icon displays on the icon line above the Calendar.
+If an alarm or alarms are set, the \\\\ icon displays on the icon line above the Calendar.

-2. Select the date of the event (s) you want to view and press Image: Image: Second assigned event.

-Note: The icon categories displayed at the bottom display any events scheduled for the day you selected.
+- Select the date of the event (s) you want to view and press or use the Navigation keys to move to the date with an assigned event. - Note: The icon categories displayed at the bottom display any events scheduled for the day you selected.

 - Indicates an Appointment.

+- Ċ ∎

-Indicates an Anniversary.
+- Indicates an Anniversary.

-- รีบพื 7 - Indicates a Holiday.
+- Indicates an Important event. - Indicates a Holiday.

-- Indicates a Private event. - Indicates that an Alarm was set in reference to an event. - Highlight an event and press the Options soft key to use 3 one of the following Calendar entry options: - View: this option allows you view the details for a selected event. - View Mode: this option allows you change the way you view the Calendar entries: Month View (one month at a time).
-Week View (one week at a time) or Day View (one day at a time). - Create: this option allows you to add an additional event to the selected day(s). - · Send via: this option allows you to send a listing of the event via a Multimedia message or a Bluetooth device.
+Indicates a Private event.

+Indicates that an Alarm was set in reference to an event.

+- Highlight an event and press the Options soft key to use one of the following Calendar entry options: - View: this option allows you view the details for a selected event. - View Mode: this option allows you change the way you view the Calendar entries: Month View (one month at a time), Week View (one week at a time) or Day View (one day at a time). - Create: this option allows you to add an additional event to the selected day(s). - Send via: this option allows you to send a listing of the event via a text message or a Bluetooth device. - Event List: this option allows you view a list of all currently active events by type (Appointment, Anniversary, Holiday, Important, or Private). - Delete: this option allows you to delete a selected or all events. - Save to My Stuff: allows you to save the calendar entry to your My Stuff folder. - Print via Bluetooth: allows you to send the event listing to a Bluetooth printer.

-- Event List: this option allows you view a list of all currently active events by type (Appointment, Anniversary, Holiday, Important, or Private). - Delete: this option allows you to delete a selected or all events. - Save to My Stuff: allows you to save the calendar entry to your My Stuff folder. - Print via Bluetooth: allows you to send the event listing to a Bluetooth printer. - Settings: this option allows you to configure the Calendar's Starting Day (select either Sunday or Monday) and Default View Mode (select Month, Week, or Day view). - Missed Alarm Event: this option displays any missed events. - Used Space: this option displays a list of the different Calendar event categories along with the memory allocation for each. - 4.
-Press the $\boxed{\begin{array}{c} \bullet \end{array}}$ key to return to Idle mode.
+- Settings: this option allows you to configure the Calendar's Starting Day (select either Sunday or Monday) and Default View Mode (select Month, Week, or Day view). - Missed Alarm Event: this option displays any missed events. - Used Space: this option displays a list of the different Calendar event categories along with the memory allocation for each. - 4.
+When you have finished, press $\overline{o\kappa}$ .